Taiwan tightens curbs after surge in domestic COVID-19 cases

 The new restrictions do not apply to the chip-manufacturing hub of Hsinchu, and are unlikely to affect exports of semiconductors, a global shortage of which has shut some car factories.

-Taiwan has millions of vaccine doses on order from Moderna Inc and AstraZeneca Plc, though only a small number have arrived from the latter due to global shortages and vaccination rates remain low.
+Taiwan has millions of vaccine doses on order from Moderna Inc (MRNA.O) and AstraZeneca Plc (AZN.L), though only a small number have arrived from the latter due to global shortages and vaccination rates remain low.

 More vaccines will start arriving next month, Tsai has said.